featurevisor/featurevisor/docs/cli.md

 ## Evaluate

-To learn why certain values (like feature and its variation or variables) are evaluated as they are:
+To learn why certain values (like feature and its variation or variables) are evaluated as they are against provided [context](/docs/sdks/javascript/#context):

 ```
 $ npx featurevisor evaluate \